aomlomics/tourmaline/wiki/qiime2-2023.5/3-Setup.md

 When you run Snakemake, if you get an error like, "Missing input files for rule import_ref_seqs: 00-data/refseqs.fna", you can fix this either by placing the reference sequence (.fasta) and taxonomy (.tsv) files in `00-data` or by placing their derived QIIME 2 archives (.qza) in `01-imported`.
 You will do the latter below.

+If using the 'naive-bayes' taxonomy classifier, you can optionally provide only a pre-trained classifier in QIIME 2 format (.qza).

 #### Test data: download reference database and create symbolic links

 The small test dataset included with Tourmaline is a 16S rRNA amplicon dataset sequenced using the 515F-806R primers, so we will download a 16S+18S reference database trimmed to this region (Silva 138 SSURef NR99 515F/806R region sequences and taxonomy).
-Please note the citations and license for this dataset [here](https://docs.qiime2.org/2023.2/data-resources/#silva-16s-18s-rrna).
+Please note the citations and license for this dataset [here](https://docs.qiime2.org/2023.5/data-resources/#silva-16s-18s-rrna).

 ```
 cd ~/databases/qiime2